bokio/azurite-packaging/README.md

 # azurite-packaging
-This project contains some minimal supporting tools around [Azurite](https://github.com/Azure/Azurite) for use on developer machines and build servers.
+This project contains some minimal supporting tools around [Azurite](https://github.com/Azure/Azurite) for use on developer machines and build servers if you can't use the linux docker container packaging, which is preferred.

 ## Setup